 The handbrake prevents the car from rolling when the car is at a complete halt.
 In extreme circumstances, the driver can use the handbrake to stop the car when the brakes fail.

-Cars with all wheels having disc brakes tend to be high-performance cars.
-When you are speeding the front wheel brakes may lock and this forces the car to skid.
+Cars in which all wheels have disc brakes tend to be high-performance cars.
+When you are speeding, the front wheel brakes may lock and this forces the car to skid.
 This has led to manufacturers designing more complex electronic braking systems that do lock.

 Signs that your brakes need some maintenance

 Brake pedal remaining down: Whenever you press the brake pedal down, it should automatically come up after you let go.
 This is because the braking system uses hydraulic fluid to operate.
 If your braking system is not working well then the braking pedal will remain down even after use.